HTML Character Sets

 The HTML Charset Attribute

-To ensure proper display of characters, you must specify the character set in the <meta> tag:
+To ensure proper display of characters, you must specify the

 Example - Declaring Charset